seve05/updog/README.md

 # vcont
 Version control for my local network using NFS.
-This works for Linux only, atm.
-Not sure about WSL.

 Requires: a running NFS Server, the user to know the dir + ip